dokku/dokku/docs/getting-started/upgrading.md

 > Please see the [images documentation](/docs/deployment/methods/images.md) and [tar documentation](/docs/deployment/methods/tar.md)
 > for instructions on rebuilding applications deployed by those plugins.

-## Upgrading using `dokku-update`

-We provide a helpful binary called `dokku-update`.
-This is a recommended package that:

-- Can be installed separately, so upgrading Dokku will not affect the running of this package.
-- Automates many of the upgrade instructions for you.
-- Provides a clean way for us to further enhance the upgrade process in the future.

-When installing from source, this is available from `contrib/dokku-update`, and is also available on Debian and RPM-based systems from our package repositories under the name `dokku-update`.

 ## Upgrading using `apt`

 If Dokku was installed in a Debian or Ubuntu system, via `apt-get install dokku` or `bootstrap.sh`, you can upgrade with `apt-get`: